 Extra points need to be noticed

-Remember, after doing some reading for destination guides that are available on Travel Fish or Vietnam Highlights, you can feel exactly what you want and may be you can even work out a perfect itinerary based on some suggested hints above.
+Remember, after doing some reading for destination guides that are available on Travel Fish or Vietnam Highlights, you will know what to see in Vietnam in 2 weeks, and maybe you can even work out a perfect itinerary based on some suggested hints above.
 Though travel by plane from North to the Central or from the Central to South takes only an hour, it takes more time to travel for sightseeing around a region as the roads are not that good to the western standard and with a slower speed limit.
 Let count this when you build up your travel itinerary to make sure the pace suits you.
 Another way is you can contact a reputable travel company in Vietnam and ask for bunch of questions.
 There will always be a travel consultant to be in charge taking care of you, to answer all you need to know and it’s totally free.

 Weather makes any matter?